adamzukerman/harmony_experimentation/roadmap.md

    * It should have get_next_index() and to_list() functions

 ### Completed
+* Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
+* Fix range modification so that setting ticks does not impact the range of the y axis.
+Only set ticks within given range
 * Convert tone_graph to using matplotlib animation API
 * Make the yaxis limits adapt to maximum values as they come
 * make the dissonance look more like the moving note values instead of the bar graph